carlamtmendes/EuroMod/README.md

 The resulting market-clearing price resembles the equilibrium price on European wholesale electricity markets.

-Euromod is written in GAMS and solved by CPLEX on a desktop computer in about 10 minutes.
+EuroMod is written in GAMS and solved by CPLEX on a desktop computer in about 10 minutes.

 ## Quick Start
-Euromod can run on Windows, macOS and Linux.
-Before installing Euromod, you should proceed to the instalation of GAMS with a valid license.
+EuroMod can run on Windows, macOS and Linux.
+Before installing EuroMod, you should proceed to the instalation of GAMS with a valid license.
 GAMS is available for download from the following website: https://www.gams.com

-After downloading GAMS and Euromod, the model runs for the year 2017 by just running the file **run_model.gms**
+After downloading GAMS and EuroMod, the model runs for the year 2017 by just running the file **run_model.gms**

 The data files are prepared to run the years 2017, 2018, 2019, and 2020.
 To simulate one of those years, the user need to change the field **runyear** in the **run_model.gms** file (3rd code line).